-Customer centric by design resulting in high customer satisfaction and loyalty

-Delivering the best customer experience is in Fastned's DNA.
-From its founding the focus of Fastned has been to bring to the market the most user-friendly fast charging infrastructure as a service for BEV drivers.
-This manifests itself in the way stations are designed, in the user-friendliness of the charger interface and the software (such as the Fastned app), Fastned's approach to technical hick-ups in the back office (customers can always charge, even if the payment fails) and the Company's 24/7 customer support call center.
-This approach has gained Fastned wide recognition amongst its customers as the best-in-class operator of charging infrastructure with an excellent reputation in terms of quality of services (99.9% uptime statistics) resulting in a high Net Promoter Score of 3951, see "- Customer Satisfaction".
+Customer centric by design resulting in high customer satisfaction and loyalty the Fastned app), Fastned's approach to technical hick-ups in the back office (customers can always charge, even if the payment fails) and the Company's 24/7 customer support call centre.
+This approach has gained Fastned wide recognition amongst its customers as the best-in-class operator of charging infrastructure with an excellent reputation in terms of quality of services (99.9% uptime statistics) resulting in a high Net Promoter Score of 42, see "- Customer Satisfaction".